biobakery/firecloud-graphql/README.md

 sample table has participant field that connects it to participant by id.

-### FireCloud Workspaces
+### Firecloud Workspaces

-FireCloud workspaces have
+Firecloud workspaces have

 1. All raw files and processed files of study uploaded to google backet associated with workspace
 2. Information about files is stored as key/value pairs in 'sample' section